-Dean and Sam then convince Molly to leave with them in the Impala, saying the will take her to see her husband.
-They pull up to a house and can see David drinking coffee in a bathrobe as another woman kisses him.
+Dean and Sam then convince Molly to leave with them in the Impala, saying they'll take her to see her husband.
+They pull up to a house and see David drinking coffee in a bathrobe as another woman kisses him.
 Sam and Dean explain to Molly

-that she died in the car accident 15 years ago, and that Jonah had tortured her for one night every year because she was the one that killed him.
+that she died in the car accident 15 years ago and that Jonah tortured her for one night every year because she was the one that killed him.
 Molly wants to talk to her husband, but Sam and Dean convince her that he has moved on and now it is time for her to move on.
 Molly accepts this and dissolves in light as the sun rises.

 For the series so far = At least 180 humans; 14 ghosts; 5 vampires; 2 shapeshifters; 1 demon; 1 god; 1 rakshasa; 1 rawhead; 1 shtriga; 1 wendigo; 1 zombie.

 Tropes appearing in this episode:

 - Absurdly Sharp Claws: Jonah Greely uses his bloodied fingernails to slice open Molly's skin.

 - Answers to the Name of God: Dean.